exchange321/integration-experiment-meteor/README.md

 For Firebase version, click here -> [Integration Experiment (Firebase)](https://github.com/exchange321/integration-experiment-firebase/)

 ## Current Status
 Notice: As Meteor build time in my Surface Pro 3 takes forever and it crashes a lot when building (EBUSY), this project is on-hold until I can get a Mac/Linux or Meteor is fixed.
+As a result, I will move to my another project: [Integration Experiment (Express)](https://github.com/exchange321/integration-experiment-express) from now on.
 * TeacherPage online, functionality is being added

 ## Finished